What is brachial neuritis?

-He or she may also do electromyography or nerve conduction studies to find out the
+They may also do electromyography or nerve conduction studies to find out the specific

-specific nature and extent of the nerve damage.
-If your healthcare provider thinks
+nature and extent of the nerve damage.
+If your healthcare provider thinks that your

-that your pain might be from some other health problem, he or she may do more tests.
+pain might be from some other health problem, they may do more tests.
+These might

-These might be blood work and MRI of the brachial plexus.
+include blood tests and MRI of the brachial plexus.